Attnam/ivan/README.md

 ivan
 ====

-This is a fan continuation of Iter Vehemens ad Necem continuation by members of Attnam.com
+This is a fan continuation of Iter Vehemens ad Necem by members of Attnam.com

 ## Contributing